Aurora Australis (icebreaker)

 Aurora Australis was an Australian icebreaker.
 Built by Carrington Slipways and launched in 1989, the vessel is owned by P&O Maritime Services.
 It was regularly chartered by the Australian Antarctic Division (AAD) for research cruises in Antarctic waters and to support Australian bases in Antarctica.

+As of 2025, the former Aurora Australis is laid up in Vũng Tàu, Vietnam, as Aurora Dubai.

 Design and construction

-Designed as a multi-purpose research and resupply ship, Aurora Australis was built by Carrington Slipways in Tomago.
+Designed as a multi-purpose research and resupply ship, Aurora Australis was built by Carrington Slipways in Tomago, New South Wales.
 The vessel was launched in September 1989.

 Aurora Australis is 94.91 m long, and has a beam of 20.3 m, draught of 7.862 m and moulded depth of 10.43 m.
 Her displacement is 8,158 tons, gross tonnage 6,574 and deadweight tonnage 3,911 tons.

 Her propulsion machinery consists of two Wärtsilä medium-speed diesel engines in father-son arrangement, one 16-cylinder 16V32D producing 5,500 kW and one 12-cylinder 12V32D producing 4,500 kW.
 Both engines are coupled to a single shaft through a reduction gear, driving a single, left-hand-turning controllable-pitch propeller.

 Slow speed manoeuvring is achieved with three manoeuvring thrusters, one forward and two aft.
 Aurora Australis has a maximum speed of 16.8 kn, and a cruising speed of 13 kn.
 The vessel can break level ice up to 1.23 m thick at 2.5 kn.

 Aurora Australis had a crew of 24 and could carry up to 116 passengers accommodated in three or four-bunk cabins with attached bathrooms.
 The ship has a cargo capacity of 1700 m3 for break bulk or 29 twenty-foot equivalent containers, and a supply tank that can hold 1000 m3 of fuel.
 The ship is fitted with laboratories for biological, meteorological, and oceanographic research, and was designed with a trawl deck for the deployment and recovery of research instruments while at sea.
 The ship's hangar and helideck allow for the operation of up to three helicopters, usually Eurocopter Squirrels or Sikorsky S-76s.

 Operations

-Aurora Australis is chartered by the AAD over the southern summer for research purposes, and to support the Antarctic bases operated by the AAD.
+Aurora Australis was chartered by the AAD over the southern summer for research purposes, and to support the Antarctic bases operated by the AAD.
 The vessel spent most winters in port in Hobart, as the AAD headquarters is in the nearby town of Kingston.
 P&O sometimes chartered the ship for other work during winter.

-On 8 May 2011, Aurora Australis was chartered by the Department of Defence for a two-month deployment (ending 30 June) as an amphibious transport ship supporting the Royal Australian Navy.
+On 8 May 2011, Aurora Australis was chartered by the Department of Defence for a two-month deployment, ending 30 June, as an amphibious transport ship supporting the Royal Australian Navy.
 The charter, costing A$3.375 million, was to assist in the Australian government response to humanitarian crises and natural disasters that occurred while the naval heavy lift ship HMAS Tobruk underwent maintenance.